-5 Facts About the Dreaming Brain
+5 Theories About the Dreaming Brain

 List Mar 13, 2020 | by Ruairi J Mackenzie, Science Writer for Technology Networks

 For World Sleep Day, NNR investigates what goes on in the brain during dreams.
-We uncover fascinating facts about rapid-eye movement (REM) sleep, the dreams of people born blind, and ask why some dreams are so strange.
+We uncover fascinating ideas about rapid-eye movement (REM) sleep, the dreams of people born blind, and ask why some dreams are so strange.

 1. Dreams don’t just happen during REM sleep

 A common misconception is that dreams solely occur during REM sleep.
 This is a fascinating part of our nightly routine, where brain activity wakes up, whilst the body remains asleep.
 Happening four or five times per night, REM sleep is where the majority of dreams occur, but innovative studies that prevented REM sleep with drugs, and other studies of people with brain lesions preventing REM sleep showed that dreaming could occur in non-REM sleep.
 Whilst some evidence suggests that dream reports from non-REM sleep are identical to REM reports, other sources suggest non-REM dreams are less vivid than their REM counterparts.